Our medical negligence claims services

 - Birth injuries affecting the baby, mother or both

-- Mistakes made during surgery and other procedures
+- Mistakes during surgery and other procedures

 - Misdiagnosis of a condition